pekkanikander/pekkanikander.github.com/publications.md

   and Privacy in Communication Networks and the Workshops, SecureComm 2007, Nice, France, 17-21 September, 2007. pages 518, IEEE, 2007.

-* Satu Elisa Schaeffer, Stefano Marinoni, Mikko Särelä, and Pekka Nikander, "Dynamic Local Clustering for Hierarchical Ad Hoc Networks," in Proceedings of International Workshop on Wireless Ad-hoc and Sensor Networks (IWWAN'06), New York, NY, June 2006.
+* Satu Elisa Schaeffer, Stefano Marinoni, Mikko Sarela, and Pekka Nikander, "Dynamic Local Clustering for Hierarchical Ad Hoc Networks," in Proceedings of International Workshop on Wireless Ad-hoc and Sensor Networks (IWWAN'06), New York, NY, June 2006.